 Lawn chemicals, weed killers and herbicides are just as toxic as flea and tick products.
 Dogs and cats are low to the ground and are much more susceptible to these toxins.

-Studies show a link between lawn chemicals and cancer in dogs.
+Studies (Abstract of Environmental Health 112(1): 171-6 (Jan.
+2012), show a link between lawn chemicals and cancer in dogs.
 In this study, researchers identified 263 dogs with biopsy-confirmed canine malignant lymphoma (CML), 240 dogs with benign tumors, and 230 dogs undergoing surgeries unrelated to cancer.
 Then, they asked the pet owners to complete a 10 page questionnaire.

 Scientists found that dogs with malignant lymphoma were 70 percent more likely to live in a home where professionally applied lawn pesticides had been used.
 Dogs with serious malignancy were also 170 percent more likely to come from homes where owners used chemical insecticides.